Last Updated: October 22, 2025

 Real Estate

-In July 2017 they bought a new house again in the same neighborhood of Kent for $3.895 million.
+In July 2017, they bought a new house again in the same neighborhood of Kent for $3.895 million.
 They put this home up for sale in July 2020 for $3.95 million, a slight increase.
-They sold the home within a month at asking.
-They reportedly decided to sell the home after a group of protestors came onto the driveway and even rang their doorbell.
+They sold the home within a month for their exact asking price.
+They apparently decided to sell the home after a group of protestors came onto the driveway and even rang their doorbell.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.